sifteo/thundercracker/docs/doxygen/src/asset_memory.md

 Asset Memory Management      {#asset_memory}
 =======================

+@brief End to end details on graphics data management

 # Overview

 To make the most efficient use of memory and of radio bandwidth, Sifteo Cubes have a multi-level hierarchy of storage types, utilizing several special-purpose data compression codecs.